Rule 2: The Practice

 2-8.1.
 Motion to Dismiss or Remand

 Motions to dismiss or to remand appeals shall comply with the provisions of Rule 2-7.
 Such motions shall be submitted to the court by the clerk without oral argument; provided, however, the court may, in its discretion, fix any such motion for oral argument, or refer the motion to the argument on the merits.
 The motion may include a request to suspend briefing delays until such time as a ruling is made on the motion to dismiss or remand.
 If the court grants the request for suspension of briefing delays and later denies the motion to dismiss or remand, the court shall set new briefing delays.
-The act of filing the motion to suspend briefing delays does not suspend the delays; a suspension is effective only as ordered by the Court.
+The act of filing the motion to suspend briefing delays shall not suspend the delays; a suspension is effective only as ordered by the court.

 2-8.2.
 Service of Motion

-A copy of a motion to dismiss or to remand an appeal, together with a copy of the accompanying brief, if any, shall be served in accordance with the provisions of Louisiana Code of Civil Procedure art.
-1313 to opposing counsel of record and to each opposing party not represented by counsel.
+A copy of a motion to dismiss or to remand an appeal, together with a copy of the accompanying brief, if any, shall be served in accordance with the provisions of Louisiana Code of Civil Procedure article 1313 to opposing counsel of record and to each opposing party not represented by counsel.

 2-8.3.
 Joint Motion